DanWlker/DanWlker/README.md

 ## Projects

+[url_shortener](https://github.com/DanWlker/url_shortener): A url shortener website written in Go, utilizing postges and redis as the database, and Docker compose for deployment

+[dead_links_scraper](https://github.com/DanWlker/dead_links_scraper): A terminal app written in Go used to scrape dead links from a website

 [remind](https://github.com/DanWlker/remind): A terminal app written in Go that saves and shows todos depending on your project folder

-[dead_links_scraper](https://github.com/DanWlker/dead_links_scraper): A terminal app written in Go used to scrape dead links from a website

 [dart-json-serializable-helper](https://github.com/DanWlker/dart-json-serializable-helper): A VsCode extension that helps to generate boilerplate code for dart's @JsonSerializable library